COMBINE-lab/extended-single-cell-best-practices/jupyter-book/introduction/raw_data_processing.md

 [`Pyroe`](https://github.com/COMBINE-lab/pyroe) in python and [`roe`](https://github.com/COMBINE-lab/roe) in R provide helper functions for processing `alevin-fry` quantification information.
 They also provide an interface to the preprocessed datasets in [`quantaf`](https://combine-lab.github.io/quantaf).

 [`Quantaf`](https://github.com/COMBINE-lab/quantaf) is a nextflow-based workflow of the `alevin-fry` pipeline for conveniently processing a large number of single-cell and single-nucleus data based on the input sheets.
 The preprocessed quantification information of publicly available single-cell datasets is available on its [webpage](https://combine-lab.github.io/quantaf).

-[`Simpleaf`](https://github.com/COMBINE-lab/simpleaf) is a wrapper of the alevin-fry workflow that allows executing the whole pipeline, from making _splici_ reference to quanfitication as shown in the above example, using only two commands.

 Tutorials for processing scRNA-seq raw data from [the galaxy project](https://galaxyproject.org/) can be found at [here](https://training.galaxyproject.org/training-material/topics/transcriptomics/tutorials/scrna-preprocessing-tenx/tutorial.html) and [here](https://training.galaxyproject.org/training-material/topics/transcriptomics/tutorials/scrna-preprocessing/tutorial.html).